MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 - The policies should use the **Require multifactor authentication** grant control instead of the Custom Control grant.

    >[!NOTE]
-   >Grant controls based on authentication strengths, including the built-in MFA strength, will not be satisfied by the EAM.
+   >Grant controls based on authentication strengths, including the built-in MFA strength, aren't satisfied by the EAM.
 Policies should only be configured with **Require multifactor authentication**.
-Authentication strengths support for EAMs will be added later.
+We're actively working to support EAMs with authentication strengths.

 - The new policy can be tested first with a subset of users.
 The test group would be excluded from the policy that requires the custom controls and included in the policy that requires multifactor authentication.
 Once the admin is comfortable with the policy requiring multifactor authentication and being satisified via the EAM, all required users can be included in the policy with the multifactor authentication grant, and the policy configured for custom controls can be moved to "off".